clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 _For this reason I recommend **avoiding using** the_ `autofocus` _attribute on the **dialog element** for the time being_.

 Similarly, I've found when testing usage of the `autofocus` attribute on a dialog’s child element, it does not appear to work as expected in React.
-In order to place focus on a specific child element in the Modal component, you must use a `ref` on the desired child element and call `ref.current.focus()` after the Modal is shown.
+In order to place focus on a specific child element in the `ModalDialog` component, you must use a `ref` on the desired child element and call `ref.current.focus()` after the Modal is shown.

 _For this reason I recommend **avoiding using** the_ `autofocus` _attribute on the dialog’s **child elements** for the time being_.